F-16 jet crashes at base outside Las Vegas

 Here's the USAF release on today's F-16 crash at Nellis pic.twitter.com/IlqdJxy6i3— Brian Everstine (@beverstine) April 4, 2018

-Nellis Air Force Base is home to the U.S. Air Force Warfare Center, which claims to be the largest air combat training centre in the world.

-Last April a US F-16 crashed several miles outside Joint Base Andrews in Maryland.
+Last April, a F-16 crashed several miles outside Joint Base Andrews in Maryland.
 The pilot managed to escape to safety using a parachute.